ethmarks/ethmarks.github.io/content/posts/mercator.md

 But on the other hand, he was a terrible mapmaker who left out a continent, made up a new one, used the wrong type of North, and failed to properly use the charts he based his map off of.

-Though the Mercator Projection revolutionized navigation, it didn't do so until 1599, 30 years after it was published and 5 years after Mercator died, when Edward Wright published the Wright–Molyneux Map.
-This map used the Mercator Projection but it also used much more accurate data. *This* is the map that navigators used, not Mercator's map.
+Though the Mercator Projection revolutionized navigation, it didn't do so until 1599, 30 years after it was published and 5 years after Mercator died, when Edward Wright published the [Wright–Molyneux Map](https://commons.wikimedia.org/wiki/File:Wright%E2%80%93Molyneux_Map.png).
+This map also used the Mercator Projection, but its data was much more accurate. *This* is the map that navigators used, not Mercator's map.

 Given the choice between using Mercator's map and manually plotting route geometry across the Atlantic Ocean, they chose the latter.
 This is because it was a bad map.